BennyTheDev/tap-protocol-specs/README.md

 - Upon tapping, invalid token sends must be skipped (e.g. insufficient funds, invalid amounts or data types).
 - Each successful token send must credit the given amounts to recipient and be removed from the sender's balance.
 - Each send item must exclusively operate on available balances, not overall balances (available = balance - transferable). [added Aug.
 8th, 2023]
-- After discontinued ord wallet support for _new_ cursed Ordinals, the token-transfer function becomes dysfunctional for cursed tokens and can only be transferred using "token-send" internally. [added Aug.
-8th, 2023]
-- From the moment of discontinued cursed support (the 1st block), cursed tokens have to be prefixed with a dash in the "tick" attributes of "token-send" [added Aug.
-8th, 2023]
+- There is _no_ difference between cursed and non-cursed tokens in the "items" attribute.
+Cursed tokens have to be addressed using a leading dash (unlike functions' "tick" attribute in the json root).
+This is to enable token-send, to mix cursed and non-cursed tickers in the same transaction.

 #### Example